Dashte Barchi

-Dashte Barchi (Persian/Dari/Hazaragi دشت برچی) also known as Barchi (برچی) is a settlement located in western Kabul, Afghanistan.
-Previously barren and agricultural, Dashte Barchi became populated in the early 2000s by newcomers from the provinces, mostly ethnic Hazaras from Maidan Wardak, Ghazni, and Parwan, also some Kochi Pashtuns.
-It is mostly informally-developed, with considerable challenges to access to electricity and frequent disruptions.
-There are approximately 1.6 million people living in Dashte Barchi, accounting for approximately a quarter of the population of Kabul.
-Over 95% of the population of Dashte Barchi are Hazara people.

-Although Dashte Barchi was once considered one of the safest neighborhoods in Kabul, attacks by extremist groups since around 2016 have rapidly altered its reputation to one of the most dangerous.
-Due to its majority-Shia population, the district is a constant target for extremist Sunni militias, most notably the Islamic State – Khorasan Province (ISKP).
+Dasht-e-Barchi (Pashto; Dari: دشت برچی) is a neighborhood in the western section of Kabul, Afghanistan.
+It is within the jurisdiction of Municipal District 13 (Nahia 13) and has an estimated population of 317,097 people.

+Previously barren with some farmlands, the neighborhood began to be developed by the Kabul Municipality in the 2000s.
+Many natives of Bamyan, Daikundi, Ghazni, Maidan Wardak, Parwan and other provinces settled in Barchi.
+Some returned from Iran, Pakistan, Turkey and other countries.
+Majority of them are Hazaras.
+For this reason the neighborhood has been targeted by anti-Shia extremists, most notably by Islamic State – Khorasan Province (ISKP).

 History

 Dashte Barchi literally translates to "desert of the porters".
 It was named due to its use as a respite for Hazara laborers transporting goods into Kabul.

-Because it was a remote, underpopulated area, there were few government buildings or military installations located in Barchi.
-For this reason, the neighborhood saw comparatively little violence during the Afghan civil war, and suicide attacks remained rare in the 2000s, even as the rest of Kabul experienced these attacks with relative frequency.
+It was historically a remote and underpopulated area, with few government buildings or military installations.

-During and after the First Islamic Emirate of Afghanistan, Dasht-e Barchi saw a massive influx of Hazara migrants from rural enclaves, most notably Jaghori, Wardak, and Bamiyan.
-As the Taliban fought to maintain control over Afghanistan, they carried out mass killings and evictions of Hazaras and claimed their villages.
-Many survivors fled, fearing further violence; the majority of Hazaras now living in Kabul are internally displaced persons.
+During the drought in Afghanistan in the late 1990s, Dasht-e Barchi saw a massive influx of Hazara migrants from rural enclaves, most notably Behsud, Bamyan, and Jaghori.
+The Taliban's repression of the Hazaras was another reason for the mass migration.
+The majority of Hazaras now living in Dashte Barchi may still be considered internally displaced persons.

+Dasht-e Barchi saw comparatively little violence during the Afghan civil war, and suicide attacks remained rare in the 2000s, even as the rest of Kabul experienced these attacks with relative frequency.

-Additionally, some Hazaras who had fled to Iran during the Afghan Civil Wars resettled in Barchi upon their return.
-During the post-Islamic Emirate period, the neighborhood was seen by many Hazaras as an area for economic opportunity.
+Some Hazaras who had fled to Iran during the decades of war resettled in Dashte Barchi upon their return.
+In recent years the neighborhood has been seen by many Hazaras as an area for economic opportunity.
 The rapid population growth created job opportunities and new schools, and due to the heavily Hazara population, there were fewer concerns about discrimination hampering one's economic prospects.

-While discrimination and lack of opportunity in rural enclaves had long meant that Hazaras had lower rates of education and political participation that other ethnic groups, new residents of Dasht-e Barchi sought out education and became more involved in politics.
+While discrimination and lack of opportunity in rural enclaves had long meant that Hazaras had lower rates of education and political participation than other ethnic groups, new residents of Dasht-e Barchi sought out education and became more involved in politics.
 The neighborhood came to be known for political organizing and demonstrations.
-Prior to the Second Islamic Emirate, Hazaras in Kabul had higher rates of university enrollment and government participation than other ethnic groups.
+Hazaras in Kabul had higher rates of university enrollment and government participation than other ethnic groups.
 After more than a decade of relative safety, Dasht-e Barchi began to experience a rash of attacks starting in 2016.